pnp/powershell/pages/articles/azurefunctions.md

    ![Disable the Az commands in profile](../images/azurefunctions/disableazinprofile.png)

-## Decide how you want to authenticate in your PowerShell Function
+## Decide how you want to authenticate in your Azure Function

 ### By using Credentials